dsogari/plumark/packages/core/syntax.md

 ]
 ```

-The parser ignores indentation, although the formatter can normalize it based on the nesting level (whether encoded in the sigil or deduced from bracket pairing).
+Indentation is ignored, although the formatter can normalize it based on the nesting level (whether encoded in the sigil or deduced from bracket pairing).

 ### Tables